England Rugby Football Union condemn Eddie Jones for tirade at Kiwi referee

 In a statement today the RFU stopped short of saying Jones had apologised and in what amounts to little more than a slap on the wrist said his comments were not acceptable.

-"The Rugby Football Union does not condone comments that in any way undermine the integrity of match officials, who are central to the sport and its values," the RFU statement read.
+"The Rugby Football Union does not condone comments that in any way undermine the integrity of match officials, who are central to the sport and its values.

 "We have discussed with England head coach Eddie Jones the nature of the comments he made to the media in the immediate aftermath of a dramatic finish to the England versus Wales Guinness Six Nations match on Saturday, and have made it clear that such comments are not in line with the values of the sport or the RFU.